arij45/CityGo/README.md

-This is the demo for the mobile application "CityGo". https://github.com/user-attachments/assets/970f812d-491d-44f3-96c8-4c419adf7ad2 These are all the screenshots for the implementation of the CI of the "CityGo" mobile application.
+This is the demo for the mobile application 'CityGo' https://github.com/user-attachments/assets/970f812d-491d-44f3-96c8-4c419adf7ad2 These are all the screenshots for the implementation of the CI of the "CityGo" mobile application.
 Create the automated tests: